CSGames-Archive/HardwareHacking-2019/README.md

 *.ino* files are provided for the hacks that require coding.
 They contain useful utilitary functions.

+The provided joysticks have an abnormal range.
+Their electrical range actually spans around 50% of their physical range.
+When we talk about moving the joystick along an axis by a certain percentage, we're referring to the electrical range and not the physical range.

 Some hacks require button inputs.
 You do not need to debounce them.

 The breadboard's power rails are split in the middle.
 Connect both halves with a jumper to get continuous power rails.